-A new ISMPC scheme has been proposed to stabilize the general non-affine continuous-time nonlinear systems via PALMs.
-The proposed control strategy removes a restrictive assumption that is required in relevant research and shows significant convenience in dealing with general nonlinear systems with the construction of a piecewise integral sliding surface and a corresponding piecewise integral sliding-mode parallel control law.
+A new ISMPC scheme has been proposed to stabilize the general continuous-time non-affine nonlinear systems through PALMs.
+The proposed control strategy removes a restrictive assumption that is required in relevant research and shows significant convenience in coping with general nonlinear systems by constructing a piecewise integral sliding surface and a corresponding piecewise sliding-mode parallel controller.
 Moreover, results on the universality of the proposed ISMPC scheme have been provided, which further demonstrates its usefulness.
-Future research topics include conservatism reduction and practical applications of the developed method.
+Future research topics include conservatism reduction, universality analysis of different types of controllers and practical applications of the developed method.